• Home

 Water taxi loading passengers onto a “ferry” for a Galapagos inter-island transfer

-Then everyone and their luggage are loaded into the boat and life vests are handed out for the two-hour jarringly rough ride to Isabela.
+Then everyone and their luggage are loaded into the boat.
+Finally, life vests are handed out for the two-hour jarringly rough ride to Isabela.
 The whole two hours is a constant pounding with people bouncing up out of their seats, a bit like a maritime game of whack-a-mole.

-The ride is so rough that usually, a few people get sick (Shannon and I didn’t, but the girl sitting a few people down from me did).
+The ride is so rough that usually, a few people get sick (Shannon and I don’t, but the girl sitting a few people down from me does.
 Fortunately, they have tiny plastic barf bags available if you need them.
 Charming.

 Isla Isabela